 The meta description on your website & website pages tells a search engine more about what each page talks about.
-It also enables people clicking & visiting these pages to gain a better understanding of what the page is about and if it’s relevant to what they’re searching for.
+It also enables people clicking and visiting these pages to gain a better understanding of what the page is about and if it’s relevant to what they’re searching for.
 Don’t forget, the meta-description should include your keyword!

 Since the meta-titles and descriptions is the first thing that a potential user would see in the SERP (search engine results page), make sure to be clear and concise to make a good first impression.

-A simple SEO tip is to give your page one (1) heading (H1) & sub-headings (H2, H3, H4).
-These make your content easier to read for viewers & improve your SEO.
+A simple SEO tip is to give your page one (1) heading (H1) and sub-headings (H2, H3, H4).
+These make your content easier to read for viewers and improve your SEO.
 The different heading tags will help search engines better understand what your content is about.
 Headers carry more value from an SEO perspective than regular body text, so good practice is to include keywords in the headers.